cseanburns/electronic_resource_mgmt/lectures/11-licensing-and-negotiating.md

 * Librarian stereotypes: I was at a dinner with a friend of mine and their family when my friend mentioned me going to library school.
 The father of my friend then said, "isn't that women's work?"
-So this stereotype is true, and you will likely have to deal with it, and if you identify as a woman, then you will likely be pre-judged on appearance, by associating your name with a gender, or like.
+So the existence of this stereotype is true, and you will likely have to deal with it, and if you identify as a woman, then you will likely be pre-judged on appearance, by associating your name with a gender, or like.
 My advice is to stick with Abbie Brown's suggestion to focus on principle negotiation and assertive communication.
 And if you're judged based on other stereotypes, don't tolerate that.
 * Library stereotypes: libraries are major players in the economy and have important economic buying power.
 Know that you come from this position.
 * Vendors stereotypes: these are just as incorrect.
 As Brown notes, the people